AleksZhuravljov/oopmech/README.md

 # Project Title
-The C++ object-oriented programming algorithmic of fluid and gas mechanics numerical problems.
+The C++ object-oriented programming approach in fluid and gas mechanics numerical problems.

 ## Motivation
-Functional programming is the conventional approach in the numerical solution of the problems of continuum mechanics.
+Functional programming is the conventional approach for the numerical solutions in the problems of continuum mechanics.
-However, in the case of complex problems with this approach, it becomes really difficult to design, develop and maintain the source code.
+Nevertheless, in the case of complex problems, it becomes really difficult to design, develop and maintain the source code using functional programming.

-This project is an attempt to understand how deep such numerical models can be based on paradigms of object-oriented programming and whether this can neglect the above difficulties.
+This project attempts to understand how deep such numerical models can be based on paradigms of object-oriented programming and whether this can troubleshoot the abovementioned difficulties.

 ## Description
-The following reservoir engineering [problem](https://github.com/AleksZhuravljov/oopmech/blob/master/aquifer/scheme.png) is solving:
+The following reservoir engineering [problem](https://github.com/AleksZhuravljov/oopmech/blob/master/aquifer/scheme.png) is solved:

-- two-phase compressible fluid (methane and water)
+- two-phase compressible fluids (methane and water)
-- a two-dimensional arial grid
+- a two-dimensional arial grid system
-- in the center of the reservoir there is a producing well
+- there is a production well in the center of the reservoir
-- the volume of the boundary grid blocks is artificially increased for modeling the aquifer
+- the volume of the boundary grid blocks is artificially increased using pore volume multipliers when modelling the aquifer

 ## Getting Started